AlexSim93/pull-request-analytics-action/README.md

 Contributions to **pull-request-analytics-action** are always welcome, no matter how large or small.
 Here are some ways you can help:

-- **Star the Project**: If you find **pull-request-analytics-action** useful, consider giving it a star :star2: on GitHub.
+- **Star the Project**: If you find **pull-request-analytics-action** useful, consider giving it a star :star: on GitHub.
 This helps increase its visibility and shows support for our work.
 - **Spread the Word**: Mention **pull-request-analytics-action** in your articles, blog posts, and social media.
 The more people know about it, the better it gets.
 - **Contribute to the Code**: Follow our contribution guidelines to make code contributions.
 Every pull request helps!
 - **Report Bugs**: Encountered an issue?
 Please let us know by opening an issue on GitHub.
 This is crucial for continuous improvement.